cert-manager/website/content/en/docs/contributing/e2e.md

   tested is 17.09.

 - `kubectl`:  If you are running the tests on Linux, this step is technically not required.
-For non-Linux hosts (i.e. OSX), you will need to ensure you have a relatively new version of `kubectl` available on your PATH.
+For non-Linux hosts (i.e. macOS), you will need to ensure you have a relatively new version of `kubectl` available on your PATH.

 - `kind`: We use kind to provision a Kubernetes cluster.

-- An internet connection: tests require access to DNS, and optionally CloudFlare APIs (if a CloudFlare API token is provided).

 Bazel, Docker and `kubectl` should be installed through your preferred means.